 Wildlife in India is huge and diverse.
 There are rhinos, tigers, lions, elephants, bears and even snow leopards stalking the upper ridges of Himalayas.
 If you are into bird watching, the possibilities are immense with the subcontinent recording over 1250 species of birds.

-With home to 88 National Parks and 500+ wildlife sanctuaries, you are spoiled for choice while planning wildlife vacation in India.
-The most difficult decision to take is where to go considering the geographical enormity of the country.
+With home to 88 National Parks and 500+ wildlife sanctuaries, you are spoiled for choice while planning wildlife holidays in India.
+The most difficult decision to take is where to go for wildlife vacation in India considering the geographical enormity of the country.

 How should I plan my wildlife vacation in India?The first thing to consider is your interest.
 Answering questions such as whether I want to see the tigers or the lions, or I want nature, adventure and wildlife in a single package, or I want a luxurious wildlife safari experience, or I want to do elephant safari and not the usual jeep safaris could go a long way in saving you the hassles of tour planning in India.

 For best experience of elephant safari in India head to Bandipur National Park in South India.
 In North short elephant rides are possible in Ranthambore, Kaziranga and Jim Corbett national Park.

 If you are wondering where to go birding in India, Periyar and Kumarakom in South and Keoladeo National Park in North are ideal place to go for wildlife vacation in India.

 Other important points for keep in mind while planning your trip: